Seahawks vs. Commanders props, 'Sunday Night Football' player projections from SportsLine AI

 Top NFL player prop bets for Seahawks vs. Commanders

-After analyzing the Seahawks vs. Commanders props and examining the dozens of NFL player prop markets, the SportsLine's Machine Learning AI says Commanders quarterback Jayden Daniels goes Under 227.5 passing yards (-114).
+After analyzing the Seahawks vs. Commanders props and examining the dozens of NFL player prop markets, the SportsLine's Machine Learning AI says Commanders QB Daniels goes Under 227.5 passing yards (-114).
 Daniels is coming back from a hamstring injury and may have some limitations on Sunday.
-In five games this season, he has gone under 228.5 yards passing three times, including in a 44-22 loss at Dallas on Oct.
+In five games, he has gone under 227.5 yards passing three times, including in a 44-22 loss at Dallas on Oct.
 19, where he had just 156 yards passing.
-He will also be without wide receiver Terry McLaurin.
+He will also be without wide receiver Terry McLaurin and facing a defense that ranks in the top five in both passer rating allowed and yards per completion given up.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.